Heat Advisory issued for Ballard, Carlisle, Fulton, Graves, Hickman, McCracken by NWS - NewsBreak

 Heat Advisory issued for Ballard, Carlisle, Fulton, Graves, Hickman, McCracken by NWS

-Effective: 2021-08-09 15:06:00 EDT Expires: 2021-08-12 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Heat Advisory means that a period of hot temperatures is expected.
+Effective: 2021-08-10 04:00:00 EDT Expires: 2021-08-12 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Heat Advisory means that a period of hot temperatures is expected.
 The combination of hot temperatures and high humidity will combine to create a situation in which heat illnesses are possible.
 Drink plenty of fluids...stay in an air-conditioned room...stay out of the sun...and check up on relatives and neighbors.
 Take extra precautions...if you work or spend time outside.
 When possible...reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear light weight and loose fitting clothing when possible and drink plenty of water.
-To reduce risk during outdoor work...the occupational safety and health administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+To reduce risk during outdoor work...the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency...call 9 1 1.
-Target Area: Ballard; Carlisle; Fulton; Graves; Hickman; McCracken CORRECTION HEAT ADVISORY IN EFFECT UNTIL 8 PM CDT THURSDAY * WHAT...Peak Afternoon Heat index 105 to 110 each day. * WHERE...Southeast Missouri and adjacent locations in southwest Illinois and southwest Kentucky. * WHEN...Through 8 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses. * ADDITIONAL DETAILS...Scattered thunderstorms may provide temporary relief from the heat should you encounter one.alerts.weather.gov
+Target Area: Ballard; Carlisle; Fulton; Graves; Hickman; McCracken HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT THURSDAY * WHAT...Peak Afternoon Heat index 105 to 110 each day. * WHERE...Southeast Missouri and adjacent locations in southwest Illinois and southwest Kentucky. * WHEN...Through 8 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses. * ADDITIONAL DETAILS...Isolated to scattered thunderstorms may provide temporary relief from the heat should you encounter one.alerts.weather.gov

 Comments / 0